 The interfering field strength level from mobile network using ATS ground station antenna according to ITU-R M.1851 is lower by 15-20 dB than using antenna pattern according to ITU-R M.1459.
 The aggregate field strength level produced by the mobile network is on average 7 dB higher comparing to 1 base station.

-For the case of Lithuanian mobile network as interferer and ATS station with 50 m antenna height as victim few cases with different distances between systems were also investigated.
-Results are provided in the Figure 5.
+Moreover, in order to compare the results for the case of Lithuanian mobile network as interferer and ATS station with 50 m antenna height as a victim with the simulations in Section 7.1 three cases with different distances (10, 30 and 80 km) between systems were also investigated for tracking-type ATS system.
+The results are provided in Figure 28.